Vasuki indicus: Paleoenvironment

 Unlike other large-bodied snakes like Titanoboa, Vasuki was probably not an aquatic animal.
 Its vertebral morphology instead suggests a terrestrial (or possibly semi-aquatic) lifestyle when compared to related madtsoiids and modern pythonoids.
 The Vasuki fossils were deposited in a backswamp marsh.
 Large extant pythonids are found in similar habitats.

 Vasuki is known from the Naredi Formation, which dates to the Middle Eocene.
 Fossils of catfish, turtles, crocodilians, and early cetaceans, like Andrewsiphius and Kutchicetus, are also known from this formation, any of which may have been the prey of Vasuki.
-Other primitive whales that weren't unearthed in the Naredi Formation but lived in the Kutch district during the Eocene include Kharodacetus, Indocetus, Babiacetus, and Dhedacetus.
+Other primitive whales that weren't unearthed in the Naredi Formation but lived in the nearby Kutch district during the Eocene include Kharodacetus, Indocetus, Babiacetus, and Dhedacetus.
 At this time, India was largely isolated from Asia.
 Fossils of another species of snake, Pterosphenus, have been unearthed in areas near the Naredi Formation.
 Fossils of primitive sirenians such as Protosiren, Eosiren, and Eotheroides and species of Tomistoma crocodilian have been found in areas near the Naredi Formation.